 / Blog Post

-Viviana Bonilla López is a 2019 Equal Justice Works hosted by Disability Rights Florida.
+Viviana Bonilla López is a 2019 Equal Justice Works Fellow hosted by Disability Rights Florida.
 Her Fellowship is sponsored by The Florida Bar Foundation.

 You co-founded Rethink: Psychiatric Illness, a student organization that aims to raise awareness about mental illness and increase help-seeking behaviors among students.
 What inspired you to combine your passion for mental health advocacy with a law degree?